yuliatikhonova/Y.A.MAKER/README.md

 ![](https://github.com/yuliatikhonova/Y.A.MAKER/blob/readme/client/public/readme-imgs/mobile-view.gif)

 ### Media Query
-  We used media query's for the background images on our pages.
+  We used media queries for the background images on our pages.
 As you can see when the page shrinks the image changes.
-These differances can also be see between the mobile and desktop view gifs for the same pages.
+These differences can also be seen between the mobile and desktop view gifs for the same pages.

 ![](https://github.com/yuliatikhonova/Y.A.MAKER/blob/readme/client/public/readme-imgs/Media-query.gif)